Pavel-Hrdina/Zettlkasten/Templates/ReflectionsTemplate.md

 ## Morning and Evening

 > [!quote] Epicious
-> _"Every day and night keep thoughts like these at hand - write them,
-> read them aloud, talk your yourself and others about them"_
+> _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk your yourself and others about them"_

 ### Morning

 > [!quote] Marcus Aurelius
-> “How unlucky I am that this should happen to me.
-But not at all.
-Perhaps, say
-> how lucky I am that I am not broken by what has happened, and I am not
-> afraid  of what is about to happen.
-For the same blow might have stricken
-> anyone, but not many would have absorbed it without capitulation
-> and complaint.”
+> "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
+I hear you say, "How unlucky that this should happen to me!"
+Not at all!
+Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
+The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. What difficulties am I likely to encounter today?
 	1. -